isomerpages/imda-codesg/_infocomm-media-clubs-cca/EXCEL: A Platform to Excel/Overview.md

 * Check out the competition [FAQ](https://go.gov.sg/excel-competition-faq) (what you need to know: no. of stages, competition dates, eligibility)

 * Start forming a team to represent your school.
-Each school may register one team of five students.
-No prior coding experience is required and students will get to learn new skills as part of the competition process
+Each school may register one team of five students.<br> No prior coding experience is required and students will get to learn new skills as part of the competition process.